Lavonia697/Workforce-Analytics-Dashboard/README.md

  -Safety incidents could be reduced by improving training and behavioural safety of employees, use of technology and monitoring to provide real-time alerts for potential risks, operational adjustments as-well-as engineering and environmental controls like improved LED lighting for improved visibility and automated guided vehicles that replaces humans from high-risk repetitive tasks.

 -To counter the equipment injury risks ensure that machinery cannot  be turned on during maintenance and cleaning, check that physical barriers over moving parts have not been bypassed or removed by workers trying to move faster.
 Mandate the use of mechanical lifts or team lifting rules to reduce and prevent back strain injuries.
 Remap heavy traffic walkways by keeping walking paths clear of equipment cords and chemical spills to eliminate slip and fall injuries.

+-Check if low early month attendance matches historical seasonal patterns and also if a high volume of employees take planned leave early in January.
+Verify how attendance is tracked to ensure data entry delays are not skewing early numbers.

 ---